NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 These are the notebooks and associated files for the i2k 2024 QuPath for Python programmers workshop.

-Tags: Python, Notebooks, Open Source Software, Bioimage Analysis
+Tags: Python, Notebooks, Open Source Software, Bioimage Analysis, Include In Dalia

 Content type: Github Repository, Notebook, Collection